UBC-STAT/stat545.stat.ubc.ca/content/mini-project/mini-project-3-checklist.md

         - [ ] This is the only place where Milestone 3 content is found (except for the things in the `output` folder)
     - [ ] There's an `output` folder in the top-level of your project folder.
         - [ ] It has a README file saying briefly what's in this folder.
-    - [ ] Any other folders in the top-level of your project folder are explained in your main README.
+    - [ ] Any other folders in the top-level of your project folder are explained in your main README, if you have any.
         - [ ] These folders have a README file.
 - [ ] Output (2 points)
     - [ ] The milestone 1 Rmd output files are up-to-date and relevant (no relics)